Azur Lane: Controversies

+In March 2018, Korean players accused Nardack, a guest illustrator in their regional server, of being a radical feminist and alleged that she is a member of Megalia.
+To this end, the Korean publisher XD Global asked her to publicly announce on her social media that she does not associate with "antisocial groups", and that she does not support feminism.
+She reportedly declined, and the publisher subsequently removed her artwork in the game.
+Nardack later criticized and described the publisher's demand as forceful action.

 In February 2021, one of the game's voice actresses, Ai Kayano, who recorded voice lines for Kaga, Atago, Renown, and Graf Zeppelin, was embroiled in controversy on Chinese social media as a result of a post regarding her February 11 trip to Yasukuni Shrine – a Shinto shrine often known as a subject of political controversy for the enshrinement of Japanese men, women, children, and soldiers who died in numerous wars involving Japan between the Meiji and Showa eras.
 This number included 1,068 convicted war criminals sentenced to death by the International Military Tribunal, 14 of whom, including former Japanese Prime Minister Hideki Tojo, are labelled as A-Class criminals.
 Amid backlash from some Chinese fans, her voice was removed from the Chinese servers of Azur Lane and were replaced in September 2022 by a number of voice actresses for the affected characters (Yuka Iguchi, Saeko Ouki, Ayako Kawasumi, and Yumi Uchiyama).
 Outside of Chinese servers, the original voice lines remain, with the option to use the updated voice packs.

 In April 2021, 18 characters (Note: including: Wichita, Portland, Rodney, South Dakota, Belfast, Sirius, Exeter, Ark Royal, Illustrious, Akagi, Kaga, Yuudachi, Yuubari, Taihou, Hyūga, Fusou, Scharnhorst, and Graf Zeppelin.) were temporarily made unobtainable in the Chinese version of Azur Lane as a result of a Chinese government crackdown on "soft pornography".
 Coinciding with the removal of revealing artwork in Chinese mobile game Girls' Frontline, both games were specifically named as having inappropriate content in a memo for a state-backed training course for Chinese game developers which included prohibitions on revealing fan service and panty shots.
-213 video game companies signed a self-censorship pact in September agreeing to remove content that would promote the "wrong set of values" and fall foul of Chinese government regulations on gaming.
+In September, 213 video game companies signed a self-censorship pact agreeing to remove content that would promote the "wrong set of values" and fall foul of Chinese government regulations on gaming.